 We actively participate in the global public debate around alcohol and health.
 We respect our consumers and set high standards for marketing and self-regulation and operate with transparency about all our policies.

->

-> In the markets where we distribute our products, Pernod Ricard contributes to alcohol harm reduction through targeted interventions.
-In 2019, our affiliates supported over 150 programs in 72 countries.
+In the markets where we distribute our products, Pernod Ricard contributes to alcohol harm reduction through targeted interventions.
+In 2022, 93% of markets have contributed to a local or global responsible drinking initiative.

->

-> We are a founding member of the International Alliance for Responsible Drinking (IARD), established in 2015, as well as its predecessor organisations, ICAP and GAP-G. IARD is a not-for-profit organisation dedicated to reducing harmful drinking and promoting understanding of responsible drinking, acting as forum for the largest international beer, wine and spirits companies.
+We are a founding member of the International Alliance for Responsible Drinking (IARD), established in 2015, as well as its predecessor organisations, ICAP and GAP-G. IARD is a not-for-profit organisation dedicated to reducing harmful drinking and promoting understanding of responsible drinking, acting as forum for the largest international beer, wine and spirits companies.
 In this forum, new rules on responsible marketing have been crafted, with Pernod Ricard playing its full part in the formulation of these rules and their strict implementation.

 We play a leading role within industry trade associations and contribute to relevant conversations related to public policy, in a transparent and ethical way.